-The 6th World Cultural Heritage Youth Symposium 2025 focuses on the role of Arts in Culture and invites students and teachers to engage with the topic by participating into various activities before and during the Symposium and by collaborating with other delegations.
+The 7th World Cultural Heritage Youth Symposium 2026 focuses on the “unknown” Heritage, which includes the monuments or landscapes which are not inscribed on the UNESCO World Heritage list but still are important for the local society.
+The Symposium invites students and teachers to engage in the topic by participating into various activities before and during the Symposium and by collaborating with other delegations.

 The activities will be developed: